 Following breakfast, take to the sky and fly by helicopter to the Comisu Wilderness Hide.
 The flight gives a unique vista and overview of the incredible Făgăraș Mountains, and FCC’s project area.

 After landing on Comisu ridge at the edge of alpine meadows, the day will be spent exploring various trails through the mountains, valleys and forests.

 As the evening draws in, with sunset colours that can be truly spectacular, relax at the hides where you will have a strong chance of experiencing local wildlife including bears, wild boar, foxes, Red and Roe deer.

 There is no better way to understand the importance of conservation than exploring and being out in the wild and watching wildlife roaming free.

 Wake up at dawn for the chance to see more wildlife.
 After breakfast, hike through stunning virgin forests to Bunea hide, overlooking Pecineagu Lake.

 After lunch, take a walk to check FCC’s camera traps for wildlife sightings.
 Along the trails search for animal prints – wolf tracks may be in evidence.

 Look for bears, wild boar, and other fauna from the comfort of the hide.
 All the while, hear from specialists about the large carnivore conservation, monitoring, and management activities of FCC.
 Enjoy a final supper made with organic ingredients and local wines.

 If you wish, rise early to take a final walk through the hills or enjoy some early morning bird watching.

-Transfer back to the airport in Sibiu for an evening flight home.
+After breakfast, transfer back to the airport in Bucharest for your flight home.